-Originally named ‘Sand Hills’ when it was first settled in the late 1800s, Keppel Sands was founded on fishing and farming.
+Originally named ‘Sand Hills’, Keppel Sands was founded on fishing and farming when first settled in the late 1800s.
 To this day it remains an idyllic village-style township with a unique way of life.

 On the southern fringe of Keppel Sands is Pumpkin Creek, and 25 kms further south is the Fitzroy River.